Bonci's Roman Style Cold Ferment Pizza Dough (For Sheet Pan)

 This sheet style pizza needs pre-baking first!
 After you have stretched the pizza dough and placed it on the baking tray, cover with tomato sauce (see Gnocchi alla Sorrentina) or canned San Marzano tomatoes, properly seasoned.

 Place the tray at the bottom of the oven and bake for about 10/15 until the base of the pizza starts colouring.
 To verify, using a spatula lift the corner of the dough a check it out.
 If slightly coloured, move the pizza to the middle rack and bake for extra 10 minutes.

 Now you are ready to add the toppings of your choosing; I made a simple margherita pizza this time.
-Re bake until ready to eat!
+Re bake until the cheese has melted, and it is ready to eat!

 This is the best pizza recipe by hand you will ever had!
 I hope you give it a try!